 |To the reader: Don’t miss the fun!
 All of the images here are GIFs.
 Let the images download completely to enjoy this travel story.|

 There are several lanes on the road of letting go.
 Just focus straight ahead.
 Don’t wander off.
 Don’t swerve.
-Take it easy and don’t go fast.
-But the most important thing to do is not stay on that road for too long or you will never find the way out and destroy yourself.
+Take it easy.
+Don’t haste.
+Most importantly, never stay for too long or you’ll find yourself lost without direction.

 Let’s set aside the drama and move on to storytelling.

 White water rafting is an activity which involves an inflatable raft to navigate downstream river.
-Our itinerary was placed with a beginner’s course but we jumped to the next level just to have the extra challenge.
-Since there were numerous rough waters, it was an incredible death-defying (almost) adventure.
+We were placed with a beginner’s course but we jumped to the next level just to have the extra challenge.
+Since there were many rapids, it was an incredible death-defying (almost) adventure.

 Paddling was not that easy.
-There were six of us and we had to row our way everytime our guide yelled “forward!”.
+There were six of us and we had to row our way every time our guide yelled “forward!”.
 We endured a few rough water tricks like sitting down the raft, standing up, and paddling our way out from a danger zone.
-There was also some part where the water sits still, and we witnessed some local kids trekking alongside the steepy steps of the hillside going back to their home from school.
+There was also some part where the water sits still, and we saw some local kids trekking along the steep steps of the hillside going back to their home from school.
 Our guide also told some stories of inspiration and tragedy as we paddled along the resting water.

 It was already dark when we got back to the hotel.
 After refreshing ourselves, we looked for somewhere to have dinner.
 The night belonged to our free time, so we decided to play Exploding Kittens before taking a rest.